 Freedom Boat Club Membership Rules

-The specific rules of local Freedom Boat Clubs vary.
+The specific regulations of local Freedom Boat Clubs vary.
 Generally, the most significant variation is in the total amount of monthly dues, since storage costs vary dramatically by location.
 All clubs, however, restrict the transfer or independent sale of memberships.

 Selling Your Membership

 Freedom Boat Club memberships are designed to allow members to bring an unlimited number of family and friends along when they use rentals and club facilities.
 For this reason, membership cannot be sold.
-Though there is an entry fee for new members, no penalty fee is associated with ending a membership.
+Though there is a one-time entry fee for new members, no penalty fee is associated with ending a membership.

 Cancelling Your Membership